Should I drop 1 Year for JEE Main 2026? Check Study Plan for Repeaters

 Appeared in JEE Main all sessions and haven't scored that well?

-Most students choose to drop one year because they do not have a good rank to get into top IITs, NITs or IITS.
+Most students choose to drop one year because they do not have a good rank to get into the top IITs, NITs or IITS.
 However, it may not be the ideal solution.
 Well, dropping one year is a waste of 12 months that could be used to pursue B.Tech in colleges other than NITs and IIITs or the IITs.
 There are plenty of good institutes and universities that take students through JEE Main and have a good ranking.
-It's better to apply for admission to these and complete your under graduation as JEE Main marks or rank won't matter after the admission.
+It's better to apply for admission to these and complete your undergraduate as JEE Main marks or rank won't matter after admission.

 Amrita University B.Tech 2026